M64GitHub/TRILOGY-HP49/README.md

 **Rotation** stones will defer the way a moving stone moves.
 When a moving stone hits a rotation stone, it's direction changes.

 Often, moving stones are blocked by regular stones on start.
-Once you make regular stones disappear, they start moving and can complicate / change the logic you had in your mind ;)
+Once you make regular stones disappear, they (the moving stones) start moving and can complicate / change the logic you had in your mind ;)

 ### The Rules
 Select any 3 same stones located in the shape of a **rectangular triangle** to make them disappear (like in the shape of the L within the logo you can see below).